Pete-Scale/code-quiz/README.md

     * You have 60 seconds to finish the quiz

-* You click a choice before being able to proceed to the next question
+* Click a choice before being able to proceed to the next question

     * Once you choose an answer the quiz notifies you if you are correct or wrong

+    * For every question you answer right 10 points are added to your score

     * For every question you answer wrong 10 seconds is subtracted from your remaining time

-* Once you have answered all the questions and click finish, or run out of time, the quiz is done
+* Once you have answered all the questions and click the finish button, or run out of time, the quiz is done

-    * Type in your name and click submit to save your score
+    * Type in your name and click the submit button to save your score

 * Click the high score button to view all the high scores